 “These panels were designed to help physicians choose between real treatment options that cancer patients can access today.
 As our knowledge of cancer genetics evolves, we can rapidly add tests for more mutations with the hope of helping more cancer patients, faster.”

 — Dr. Aly Karsan, Centre for Clinical Genomics, Michael Smith Genome Sciences Centre, BC Cancer

 The outcome for Chiquita was a positive test for the gene causing Li Fraumeni Syndrome, a rare hereditary cancer disorder.
 The test revealed what other cancers she is at risk of, what screening tests would be best for her and what tests and cancer treatments she should avoid as they could be harmful to her.

 This test result is just as important for Chiquita’s family’s health as it is for her own.
-Some blood relatives will have inherited the same gene mutation and some will not.
+This is because some blood relatives will have inherited the same gene mutation, and some will not.
 Those with the mutation will be able to undertake effective cancer screening and prevention measures.
-Chiquita’s niece has been tested for the family-specific mutation using a targeted genetic test for that mutation alone, and her two young sons will also be tested this year.
+Ultimately, the panel test shortened the time needed to give Chiquita and her family the answers they need to optimize their personal health.